Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

 We use the photometric luminous galaxy (LG) catalogue from the Baryonic Oscillation Spectroscopic Survey (BOSS) of the SDSS III.
-The data used consist of two sub-samples: CMASS and LOWZ.
-In this paper we will use the combination of them, i.e., \lrg\ in our data analysis.
+The data used consist of two subsamples: CMASS; and LOWZ.
+In this paper we will use a combination of them, i.e., \lrg\ in our data analysis.

 The CMASS sample has roughly constant stellar mass, and is mostly contained in the redshift range $z=0.4$--$0.7$, with a galaxy number density close to $110\,{\rm deg}^{-2}$.
-With the colour selection criteria it is a catalogue of about one million sources, in an area of $10{,}500\,{\rm deg}^2$.
+With the colour selection criteria, it is a catalogue of about one million sources, in an area of $10500\,{\rm deg}^2$.
 Photometric redshifts of this sample are calibrated using a selection of about 100{,}000 BOSS spectra as a training sample for the photometric catalogue.

-The photometric LOWZ samples are selected luminous, highly biased, mostly red galaxies, placed at an average redshift of $\bar{z} \approx 0.3$ and below the redshifts of the CMASS sample ($z<0.4$).
-With a total number of sources of roughly 600{,}000, the number density of galaxies in the southern part of the footprint is higher than in the northern one (by more than 3\,\%).
-Both SDSS-CMASS and SDSS-LOWZ samples are further corrected for any scaling introduced by possible systematics like stars, mask value, seeing, sky emission, air mass and dust extinction, since the high star density tend to ``blind'' galaxy detection algorithms.
-The algorithm followed to correct for systematics is described in \citet{Hernandez2013b}.
+The photometric LOWZ sample selectes luminous, highly biased, mostly red galaxies, placed at an average redshift of $\bar{z} \approx 0.3$ and below the redshifts of the CMASS sample ($z<0.4$).
+With a total number of sources of roughly 600000, the number density of galaxies in the southern part of the footprint is higher than in the northern one (by more than 3\,\%).
+Both SDSS-CMASS and SDSS-LOWZ samples are further corrected for any scaling introduced by possible systematics like stars, mask value, seeing, sky emission, air mass and dust extinction, since the high star density tends to ``blind'' galaxy detection algorithms.
+The algorithm followed to correct for systematics is described in \citet{Hernandez2014}.